AtharshanKen/AIDI2001_ASG5_AtharshanKennedy_WeatherApp/planning/AIDI2001_Asg5_plan.md

 - The PRDs should use meaningful vertical slices and include Playwright-based UI testing in non-headless mode.
 - Development will be done on the main branch using GitHub.
 - Platform complexity should be avoided.
-- The team should not build everything at once.
-It is better to prove one narrow flow end-to-end than to partially build several disconnected features.

 ### What the Project Does